 - Giving birth to Madden (who was 9lbs 2oz), with no medication: 2010 :)

-Every since I was a little girl I have been a big believer in practice.
+Ever since I was a little girl, I have been a big believer in practice.
 I used to practice every single night in middle and high school from 9:30pm-midnight.
 Every night!
 I learned at a young age that YOU GET OUT WHAT YOU PUT IN.
 The coaches at the University of Nebraska, Bill Straub and Paul Klempa showed me all the right ways to practice.
 A bowler must go into practice with a focus.
 By doing drills, and having a focused practice, you can accomplish things much quicker.